fnord0/docker-cups-airprint/README.md

 ### [sane-airscan](https://github.com/alexpevzner/sane-airscan) / [saned](https://help.ubuntu.com/community/sane)
 - Your scanner should be automatically shared on the network via port 6656.
 Try to using [a tool listed here](http://www.sane-project.org/sane-frontends.html), I personally like [SaneTwain](https://sanetwain.ozuzo.net/).
-- Review the **Dockerfile** where the `/etc/sane.d/saned.conf` is getting configured using these lines:
-    ```
-    RUN echo 'localhost' >> /etc/sane.d/saned.conf
-    RUN echo '192.168.0.0/18' >> /etc/sane.d/saned.conf
-    ```
-- Ideally, you will want to modify the subnet `192.168.0.0/18` to the subnet you intend to use on your server/NAS.
+- The environment variable `AIRSCAN_SUBNET` allows you to specify which subnet you want to share your scanner with over the network
+    - I personally use `AIRSCAN_SUBNET=192.168.0.0/18`

 ### Windows 10x64
 Add Printer